TheWizardAndTheWyrd/Ravenscar_Patterns/README.md

   topic, and all commits are within the scope of that topic).
 * You don't mind if I squash when merging.

+# TODO
+* Implement basic Maze from the `Abstract Factory Patter` in the Gang of Four.
+* Write a test/build harness in Python 3.5.2

 # Copyright

-Copyright (C) 2017 The Wizard & The Wyrd, LLC
+Copyright (C) 2017 The Wizard & The Wyrd, LLC Copyright (C) 2017 Ramon J. Long IIIOA

 # License